Joint bank accounts

 Is it illegal to have two current accounts?

 No, it isn’t illegal to have two current accounts.
-You can open as many current accounts as you like.
-These can also be with different providers, meaning you have the freedom to open accounts with anyone you like.
+You can open as many current accounts as you like – these could also be with different providers.

 Can I have my own separate bank account as well?

-Can we each have our own debit card?
+Can we each have our own debit card with a joint current account?

-With identical cards, you can return things and get a refund more effectively and build up loyalty points more easily (like Nectar points).
+With identical cards, you can return items and get a refund more effectively and build up loyalty points more easily.
 Cards with a different CVV and 16-digit number allow you to keep a close eye on individual transactions.

 Can I open a joint bank account online?

-Yes, you can open a joint bank account online, but not every bank will offer this.
-Depending on who you’d like to open a joint account with, you might need to pop into a branch and set up the account in person.
-However, just because you’ve set up the account in person, doesn’t mean you won’t have access to online banking and other digital features.
+You can open a joint bank account online, although not every bank offers this, so you might need to pop into a branch and set up the account in person.
+Once your account is up and running, you should have access to online banking and other digital features.

 Can I access a joint bank account through mobile banking?

-Yes, you should be able to access your joint account through your provider’s online banking or mobile banking app.
+You should be able to access your joint account through your provider’s online banking or mobile banking app on different phones.
 This will allow both of you to access and manage your account online and on the go.

 Can unmarried couples have a joint bank account?